Healthcare Systems and Community-Based Development

 Regional Referral Hospital- Rotate at the highest level health facility in the Arusha region, supporting a total of 14 hospitals, 4 designated council hospitals, 45 health centers and 262 dispensaries.
 The hospital has capacity for 500 beds.
 There are 4 clinical departments: Internal medicine, surgery, obstetrics and gynaecology, and paediatrics.
 Additional supporting units include ophthalmology, dental, radiology, mental health, anaesthesiology, physiotherapy, ICU, pharmacy and administration.
 The hospital is also a training institution for internship doctors, pharmacists, nurses and an approved field placement for national and international medical students.

-Public Hospital- Rotate at a large public hospital that treats approximately 200 outpatients each day and has a 100 bed capacity for in-patients.
+Public Hospital- Learn from local experts at a large public hospital that treats approximately 200 outpatients each day and has a 100 bed capacity for in-patients.
 Services offered include pharmaceutical, antenatal and postnatal care, deliveries, ultrasound, X-ray and other laboratory services, dental care, and eye operations.
 It has a HIV/AIDS counseling and treatment services center which operates 3 days a week and treats 80-150 patients, including children, with HIV/AIDS related complications.
 Uniquely, the hospital collaborates with 40 home-based community volunteers to ensure adherence to ARTs and DOTs within their respective communities.

 Rural Health Centers- Learn about the Rural Health Centers, which operate under local government authority and the ministry of health.
 As you rotate at these primary health facilities, you will understand how the Centers serve as the first referral center for patients and provide appropriate transport of patients to hospitals for more extreme cases.
 These facilities offer outpatient and in-patient services and provide preventive, curative and rehabilitative services, including maternity care, laboratory, dispensing of medication and mortuary services.
 Each health center provides care to approximately 50,000 people and supervises all dispensaries in the division.

 CFHI is considered a global health ethics leader.
 Therefore, CFHI programs uphold strict standards and comply with all local laws regarding student involvement in health settings.
 Your experience on the program depends on your previous clinical training (if applicable) and the relationship you build with your supervising preceptor.
-Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, inquisitive, and open to the wide variety of learning experiences which you will encounter.
+Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, culturally humble, inquisitive, and open to the wide variety of learning experiences which you will encounter.

 The republic of Tanzania was established in 1964 and gained independence from the British in 1961.
 Tanzanian culture is known for its warm hospitality, good humor, contagious smiles, and unique style of dress.
 The country boasts hundreds of attractions - 25% of Tanzania’s land is dedicated to national parks, including the Serengeti National Park, Africa’s largest nature reserve.
 Mount Kilimanjaro is situated in the northeast, Africa’s highest mountain peak.
 Africa’s largest lake, Lake Victoria, and deepest lake, Lake Tanganyika, are also both part of Tanzania.